Navigating the financial aspect of fertility treatment can feel overwhelming. Illume Fertility is here to help!

 What drives out-of-pocket costs, how we build your estimate, and ways to lower expenses.

-After you schedule your first consultation with an Illume Fertility physician, your Financial Coordinator will personalize a cost estimate for you using your benefits and your physician’s plan of care.
+After your first consultation with an Illume Fertility physician, your Financial Coordinator will begin to develop a cost estimate for you using your benefits and your physician’s expected plan of care.

 At Illume Fertility, your dedicated Financial Coordinator works to combine your written benefits, authorizations, and planned services to outline expected patient responsibility for each step.